-HISTORY, GEOGRAPHY AND CULTURE
+HISTORY, GEOGRAPHY, AND CULTURE

 When children learn about their past it helps them to understand who they are as individuals today.
 The youngest students begin their studies in geography with specialized maps that hold their interest and discover the languages and culture of each area.

-Our Montessori science curriculum consist of introducing children to botany, zoology, geology, and astronomy using a hands-on approach.
+Our Montessori science curriculum consists of introducing children to botany, zoology, geology, and astronomy using a hands-on approach.
 This provides a solid science foundation and helps them develop a lifelong interest in observing nature and discovering more about the world in which they live.